barisbalic/gish/README.md

   $ gem install gish
 ```

-When you first use Gish you will be prompted for your github credentials, and asked if you would like to use Gish with private repositories.
-This information is used to create a [personal access token](https://github.com/blog/1509-personal-api-tokens) for your Github account, this token will then be stored and used instead of your credentials.
+When you first use Gish you will be prompted for a [personal access token](https://github.com/blog/1509-personal-api-tokens), you can go directly to [applications](https://github.com/settings/applications) and create one.
+Copy it immediately as you only get to see it once.

 You may also want to consider setting the environment variables `GISH_EDITOR` and `GISH_BROWSER`.
 These will be used to launch an editor or browser respectively when the need arises.
 When they are not set, Gish defaults to `EDITOR` and `BROWSER`, and finally `vi` and `open`.